Our Conclusion

 Connectors

 As for connectors, again, to keep the prices solid, they decided to implement: 2x HDMI, 1x Display port, 1x Headphone-out.
-Finishing on the aesthetics-related features of this display, now it is time for one of the most important features for a monitor: its panel type.
+Finishing on the aesthetics-related features of this display, now it is time for one of the most important features of a monitor: its panel type.

 Features